BBMRI.at partner Biobank Graz puts new focus on pediatrics

 ICs can be withdrawn anytime without specification of reasons.
 The IC of minors automatically expires when they turn 18 years old and must be renewed with an adult IC to enable further use of the specimens.

-To support the educated information about biobanking for pediatrics, an animated video for children was produced, which explains biobanking to adults and children in a child-friendly way.
+To support information about biobanking for pediatrics, an animated video for children was produced that explains biobanking to adults and children in a child-friendly way.
 The video is now available on the website of Biobank Graz in German and English language.